inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

 ### architecture

-Returns the architecture of the instance
+Returns the architecture of the instance.

 ```ruby
   its("architecture") { should eq "x86_64" }